rust-lang/book/src/ch09-02-vectors.md

 Ah ha!
 A difference.
 In essence, `capacity` tracks how much memory we've got saved away for holding elements. `length` keeps track of how many elements we are actually storing.
-Why not just allocate exactly how much we need?
-In order to get more heap memory, we have to talk to the operating system, and that's slower.
-Not only that, but we have to copy the contents of the vector from the old memory to the new memory each time.
-So we make a tradeoff: we allocate a bit more memory than we need, but in exchange, we get speed.
+Why not just allocate exactly as much as we need?
+In order to get more heap memory, we have to talk to the operating system, and that takes time.
+Not only that, but each time we get chunk of memory, we have to copy the contents of the vector from the old memory to the new memory.
+So we make a tradeoff: we request a bit more memory than we need, but in exchange, we speed up the next few `push` operations.

 We can see this speed the next time we call `push`: